mkfs

 PARAMETERS

-Check the device for bad blocks before creating the filesystem.
+Check the device for bad blocks before creating the file system.
+This option scans the entire device and can take a considerable amount of time.

 -l filename